Undergraduate degrees: B.A. or B.S.

 - Gender, Travel Writing, and Tourism addresses contemporary issues including queer theory, sexualities and genders, feminism and race, and global feminist theory in the context of tourism.

-By facilitating discussions in introductory women’s and gender studies courses, many students enrich their academic studies with practical leadership experience.
+By facilitating discussions in introductory women’s, gender, and sexuality studies courses, many students enrich their academic studies with practical leadership experience.
 You’ll have the opportunity to lead small-group discussions on women’s and gender issues in conjunction with a supplementary seminar in feminist theory.Roll up your sleeves and dig into real social justice work by participating in internships in the community or pursuing your own research project.
 The department’s internship program requires volunteer work with a community service or women’s advocacy agency.
 Internships offer practical work experience and career preparation with a variety of public and private agencies such as Planned Parenthood or the ASUO Women’s Center.

 The Student Experience

 It didn’t take long before Chelsea Leonard found her niche at the UO.
-In the women’s and gender studies department, she focuses on social justice and oppression and analyzes issues that are close to home.
+In the women’s, gender, and sexuality studies department, she focuses on social justice and oppression and analyzes issues that are close to home.
 As a child of gay parents, Leonard couldn’t help but notice certain stereotypes.
 “I remember looking at the cereal boxes in the store that said, ‘hey mom!’ instead of ‘hey parents!’” says Leonard.
 Her experience at the UO has taught her to challenge herself and reevaluate her own thought processes.
-After accomplishing several goals including working for more than a year to have Frank Warren of PostSecret visit the UO, Leonard is excited to see what is in store for her next.Starting with a variety of classes in sociology, Samuel Jay quickly grew to love the women’s and gender studies department and added it as a second major.
+After accomplishing several goals including working for more than a year to have Frank Warren of PostSecret visit the UO, Leonard is excited to see what is in store for her next.Starting with a variety of classes in sociology, Samuel Jay quickly grew to love the women’s, gender, and sexuality studies department and added it as a second major.
 With support from his professors Jay tackled a senior thesis on how masculine or feminine perceptions affect the individuals that have them.
 He became an intern at Ophelia’s Place, using his skills as an amateur boxer to conduct boxing clinics and empower young women.
 He also gives presentations at local high schools about healthy relationships and bullying.
 Jay’s next steps are law school and making an impact at a social justice organization.

 Ever since she joined the UO in 2008, Professor Carol Stabile has enjoyed teaching interactive lecture courses and directing the CSWS.
 “I’m always surprised by the talent I see in my classes,” says Stabile, who is working on a new learning model that incorporates professional careers into group projects.
 “Much like the teams created in online games, students will take on challenging character roles.
 Instead of spell-casters or healers, students will be writers, researchers, image specialists, or managers.”
 Currently, she is conducting research on gender identities formed in online gaming communities.
 Stabile is also completing a book on female television writers in the 1950s and the complex issues they faced.Before pursuing her graduate degree, Assistant Professor Kristin Yarris gained first-hand experience with global heath issues in Latin America.
 There she began to discover her niche in global health, multigenerational caregiving, and migration patterns.
 Yarris is excited to see her latest articles published in respected journals and is enjoying collaborating with students on their research projects.
 “Students here are adept at thinking critically about material which challenges me to stay four steps ahead of them,” she says.
 One of the classes Yarris enjoys teaching is Population Displacement and Global Health, which looks at several factors for migration during economic and political violence and environmental instability.